SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 sequencing platform was the generation of high-quality near full-length sequence fragments.
-As we have shown in this study, it is possible to generate near full-length sequences; however, the error rate associated with those reads is considerable (i.e. 0.34%) and requires a level of sequencing coverage that is not commonly observed in a typical sequencing run.
+As we have shown in this study, it is possible to generate near full-length sequences; however, the error rate associated with those reads is considerable (i.e. 0.32%) and requires a level of sequencing coverage that is not commonly observed in a typical sequencing run.
 This results in the generation of a small number of low quality full-length sequences.
-When we considered the shorter V4 region, that is similar in length to what is sequenced by the MiSeq platform, the error rates were nearly 5-fold higher than what has previously been reported (0.09%).
+When we considered the shorter V4 region, that is similar in length to what is sequenced by the MiSeq platform, the error rates we observed with the PacBio platform were nearly 5-fold higher than what has previously been reported.
 It appears that the promise offered by the PacBio platform has not been realized.

 The widespread adoption of the 454 and MiSeq platforms and decrease in Sanger sequencing for sequencing the 16S rRNA gene has resulted in a decrease in the